dbswebsite/minify_all.sh/README.md

 A shell script that "minifies" all css and js files in the current directory and subdirectories by removing unneeded stuff.
-The resulting file(s) will have a .min.js filename.
+The resulting file(s) will have a .min.{js,css} filename.
 NOTE: This is a poor man's minifier, that well might miss a few things.
 Test files after minification!

 Usage: $ ./minify_all.sh